fpcorso/data-blog/content/2021-07-26-creating-your-first-python-script-in-aws-lambda.md

 ## Writing Your First Python Lambda Function

 For the most part, Python code within AWS Lambda is almost the same as writing normal Python scripts.
 However, within Lambda, you will need to specify a handler function which is then called by the environment.
-In most of my Lambda functions, I call this something similar to `handler` or `lambda_handler`.
+In most of my Lambda functions, I call this something similar to handler or lambda_handler.
 This looks like this:

 ```python
 def handler(event, context):